Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

 - `all_networks` (Boolean) Only if `mode`==`trunk` whether to trunk all network/vlans
 - `allow_dhcpd` (Boolean) If DHCP snooping is enabled, whether DHCP server is allowed on the interfaces with.
 All the interfaces from port configs using this port usage are effected.
 Please notice that allow_dhcpd is a tri_state.
-When it is not defined, it means using the system's default setting which depends on whether the port is a access or trunk port.
+When it is not defined, it means using the system's default setting which depends on whether the port is an access or trunk port.
 - `allow_multiple_supplicants` (Boolean)
 - `bypass_auth_when_server_down` (Boolean) Only if `port_auth`==`dot1x` bypass auth for known clients if set to true when RADIUS server is down
 - `bypass_auth_when_server_down_for_unkown_client` (Boolean) Only if `port_auth`=`dot1x` bypass auth for all (including unknown clients) if set to true when RADIUS server is down